Using TameFlare with LangChain: Zero-Code Agent Governance

 2. Initialize and create a gateway

-npx tf init
+tf init

-npx tf connector add github --token-env GITHUB_TOKEN
+tf connector add (now configured in dashboard) github --token-env GITHUB_TOKEN

-npx tf connector add openai --token-env OPENAI_API_KEY
+tf connector add (now configured in dashboard) openai --token-env OPENAI_API_KEY

-npx tf permissions set --gateway "langchain-prod" --connector github --action "github.issue.*" --decision allow
+tf permissions set --gateway "langchain-prod" --connector github --action "github.issue.*" --decision allow

-npx tf permissions set --gateway "langchain-prod" --connector github --action "github.branch.delete" --decision deny
+tf permissions set --gateway "langchain-prod" --connector github --action "github.branch.delete" --decision deny

-npx tf permissions set --gateway "langchain-prod" --connector openai --action "*" --decision allow
+tf permissions set --gateway "langchain-prod" --connector openai --action "*" --decision allow

 3. Run your LangChain agent

-npx tf run --gateway "langchain-prod" python langchain_agent.py
+tf run -- "langchain-prod" python langchain_agent.py

 That is it.
 Your agent now runs through the proxy.
 Every API call is logged, every action is evaluated against your policies, and credentials are injected by the gateway instead of being visible to the agent process.